rdegiovanni/rdegiovanni.github.io/_pages/about.md

 **==== Recent Services ====**<br/>

+PC at the Research Track of the IEEE/ACM Automated Software Engineering (ASE 2025) Conference, South Korea.<br/>
 PC at the Workshops Track of the 47th IEEE/ACM International Conference on Software Engineering Conference (ICSE 2025), Ottawa, Canada.<br/>
 PC at the NIER Track of the IEEE/ACM Automated Software Engineering (ASE 2024) Conference, Sacramento, California, USA.<br/>
 PC at the Research Track of the IEEE International Conference on Software Testing (ICST 2024), Canada.<br/>